New Belgium at 30: How the iconic brewery has evolved, from employee ownership to acquisition

 Preserving values

-What is New Belgium’s legacy if not as a stellar example of how employee ownership can grow a successful company?
-How it’s handled the pandemic might be another worthwhile business model.
 Just months after the November 2019 acquisition, COVID restrictions suddenly shuttered the brewery’s tasting rooms; and with new, strict safety protocols in place, only the people who make and ship the product came to work in person.
 For all those whose jobs were “paused,” the company found work in other areas, and to date, New Belgium has not laid off a single employee because of the pandemic.

 This goes back to those “human-powered business practices.”
 Especially amid supply-chain challenges and other COVID-related issues, “you realize how critical each and every coworker is to be able to do what we do with the business,” Fechheimer says.
 “If the only people who showed up tomorrow were my leadership team, we would not be making or shipping any beer.”